Akamai Shorthand

 PRIORITY

 The H2 PRIORITY frame value.
 0 means no PRIORITY frame goes out, which is what Chrome / Firefox / Safari all do as of 2026.
 They signal priority via the priority HTTP header instead.
-Older Chrome versions used to send a stream weight here.
+Older Chrome versions used to send a stream weight in this slot.

 PSEUDO_HEADER_ORDER